Nursery to primary: easing transitions through play

-As this is a significant departure from the norm for many schools in Scotland, this workshop will explore how this transformation can be achieved and the opportunities it presents.
+As this is a significant departure from the norm for many schools in Scotland, this workshop has been designed to explore how transformation can be achieved and the opportunities it presents.

 - The role of the teacher in supporting transitions

-- Finding confidence to be more adventurous and try out a different way of working.
+- Finding confidence to try out a different way of working

 - Being more adventurous.